thesujai/let-me-react/README.md

 # let-me-react
-Not anything useful, just some a timpass thing
+Not anything useful, just a timpass repository